Back of a Book Cover: Essentials one Must Know

 It doesn’t matter if you are publishing your book through traditional publishing, DIY, or self-publishing; the back cover of the book is essential in any case.

-In this article, we will be focussing on the back cover of physical books since ebooks or audiobooks do not have back covers.
+In this article, we will be focusing on the back cover of physical books since eBooks or audiobooks do not have back covers.

 The Function of the Back Cover